Bringing beautiful refugee-made

 Throughout Africa, Asia and the Middle East, MADE51 links refugee artisans in hosting countries with local social enterprises that work in the artisanal sector.
 MADE51 social enterprise partners are selected based on their proven experience in design, production management, export and marketing.

 These partnerships are the heart of MADE51.
 Based in refugee-hosting countries, each social enterprise works directly with refugee artisan groups to create a unique MADE51 range which is sold alongside the enterprise’s existing lines.

 In partnership with the World Fair Trade Organization (WFTO), MADE51 sets the ethical compliance standards that social enterprise partners must meet in their work with refugees.
 This ensures that each artisan receives a fair wage, has decent working conditions and that the 10 principles of Fair Trade are met.

-MADE51 understands the importance for buyers of having assurance that the goods they source are ethically produced.
+MADE51 understands the importance to buyers of having assurance that the goods they source are ethically produced.
 This is likewise of paramount importance for UNHCR: Because of UNHCR’s mandate, UNHCR must be assured that refugee protection and Fair Trade practices will be upheld.
-UNHCR field staff and WFTO routinely monitor workplace practices and guide social enterprise partners towards the Fair Trade certification process.
+UNHCR field staff and WFTO routinely monitor workplace practices and guide social enterprise partners through the Fair Trade certification process.